-This category is designed for intellectual property rights holders, (trademark, patent or copyright owners), or their agents (agents are legal representatives and brand protection companies) who need to investigate and enforce against abuses of their intellectual property rights to prevent consumer confusion and resulting harm.
-It also applies to OpSec actors who address brand-based phishing, malware and other abuse that facilitates criminal theft, product counterfeiting, etc. Eligible Entities in this category should be members in good standing of a body that imposes and monitors professional responsibility and ethical standards for membership (such as a national or state/provincial licensing organization, bar association, national or regional intellectual property office, or trade association).
+This category is designed for intellectual property rights holders, (such as trademark, patent or copyright owners), or their agents (agents are legal representatives and/or brand intellectual property protection companies) who need to investigate and enforce against abuses of their intellectual property rights to prevent consumer confusion and resulting harm.
+It also applies to OpSec actors who address brand-based phishing, malware and other abuse that facilitates criminal theft, product counterfeiting, etc. It may also apply to entities who are seeking to establish intellectual property rights in good faith who seek to conduct intellectual property rights clearance or due diligence investigations.
+Eligible Entities in this category should be members in good standing of a body that imposes and monitors professional responsibility and ethical standards for membership (such as a national or state/provincial licensing organization, bar association, national or regional intellectual property office, or trade association), or should otherwise be able to demonstrate legitimate intellectual property rights or specific good faith efforts to establish such rights.